 “Yes, Reg.”

 “At least the weather is nice in Spain.
-Say hi to your dad and tell him no. When the hotel fails, I won’t be interested in selling him back the business.”
+Say hi to your dad and tell him no. When the hotel fails I won’t be interested in selling him back the business.”

 It started raining again as I sprinted into the launderette, pondering Reg’s parting words.
 Was the hotel doomed before it even started?
 I brushed the negative waves aside.
 We Websters were made of sterner stuff and never failed at anything, well, except for building things and fraternal relationships.